gazebo-tooling/release-tools/docs/BUILDFARM_NODES.md

 | win | Node is able to run Windows CI | Windows10 system.
 16GB RAM |
 | win_testing | Testing node attached to the production buildfarm | Windows10 system |

+Linux builds are not emulated: a job must run on an agent of the same architecture it is building for.
+Anything other than amd64 needs the `JENKINS_NODE_TAG` parameter pointing at the matching `linux-$arch` label.

 ## Provision of Node labels

 ### Agents